BananaPuncher714/Cartographer2/Cartographer2_Main/src/main/resources/README.md

 - `cartographer` - Allows access to the cartographer command.
 - `cartographer.admin` - Master permission.
 - `cartographer.reload` - Reload Cartographer2's settings and images.
+- `cartographer.help` - View all the map and regular commands.
 - `cartographer.map` - Allows access to the map related commands.
 - `cartographer.map.admin` - Master permission for maps.
 - `cartographer.map.list` - List all minimaps.